Le-Jared/Le-Jared/README.md

 - 🤔 I’m looking for help with `Getting a job` 😅

-- 💬 Ask me about anything, i love to learn from people's experiences
+- 💬 Ask me about anything, I love to learn from people's experiences

 - 👨‍💻 Life Hack: Learn to enjoy what you are doing